cs-uob/COMS20012/docs/labs/Lab4.md

 # Lab 4: Testing a Firewall

 Hi class.
-In todays lab, you will learn more into networking and firewalls.
+In today's lab, you will learn more about networking and firewalls.